 Keep your property clean and tidy.
 Cleanliness is a top priority for guests and one of the categories in Airbnb ratings, so consider hiring professional cleaners to meet guest expectations and maintain high standards.

-Striving for excellence to ensure a memorable guest experience may help you achieve a Superhost status and earn the Airbnb Guest Favorite badge awarded to individual listings.
+Striving for excellence to ensure a memorable guest experience can help you achieve Superhost status and earn the Airbnb Guest Favorite badge, which is awarded to individual listings.
 These badges will be displayed in search results and on your listing page, helping your property stand out and attract potential guests.

 Strategically price your Airbnb

 Research similar listings in your area to determine competitive nightly rates that will help you increase your booking rate.
-It's important to consistently adjust your prices, considering seasonal fluctuations, local events, and demand in your area.
+It's essential to regularly adjust your prices, taking into account seasonal fluctuations, local events, and demand in your area.

-Since doing market research and adjusting nightly rates manually requires a significant investment of time, the best way to get your Airbnb pricing right is to use a third-party dynamic pricing tool.
-Such tools use sophisticated algorithms to determine competitive prices based on market data and can adjust rates in real time.
+Since doing market research and adjusting nightly rates manually requires a significant investment of time, the best way to get your Airbnb pricing right is to use a dynamic pricing tool.
+Airbnb offers a free Smart Pricing tool, but it’s not the best option for optimizing your listing.
+It prioritizes occupancy over host income since the platform charges a commission for each booking.

-Offer upsells to make more money while ensuring a great experience for each of your guests.
-Early check-ins, luggage storage, late check-outs, additional cleanings, and local experiences are just some add-on services you can offer your guests for an extra fee to enhance their stays.
+Offer upsells to increase revenue while ensuring an excellent experience for each of your guests.
+Early check-ins, luggage storage, late check-outs, additional cleanings, and local experiences are just a few add-on services you can offer your guests for an extra fee to enhance their stay.

 Use different channels to market your property